Controlling digital learning processes

 Sustainability: Online courses save resources and can be reused in the long term.

 A Learning Management System (LMS) is versatile.
-Whether for companies, academies, or individual trainers: wherever learning processes need to be represented digitally, a learning platform creates structure and efficiency.
-Typical application areas include:
+Whether for companies, academies, or individual trainers: wherever learning processes need to be represented digitally, a learning platform provides structure and efficiency.

 Continuing Education and Employee Development